 ⇒ Add a little mustard, you have a WET RUB.

 It is not that complicated after all, is it?

 The spice rub is a mixture of ground spices.
 Combined with salt, for flavour, and sugar, for caramelization, it is made for the purpose of being rubbed onto raw food before they are cooked.
 Herbs may also be added to the mixture.

 Spice rubs are mainly used for preparing meat, poultry and fish, giving it lots of flavours and a crispy crust.
 The most common cooking method for these foods are barbecuing, grilling and roasting.

 How to Make Spice Rub

-Understand the 4 basic elements of spice rub and you will have an exciting experience creating your own signature blend.
+Understand the 4 basic elements of spice rub and you will have an exciting and fun experience creating your own signature blend.

 - Choices of salt include sea, kosher and seasoned salt such as garlic salt, onion salt or celery salt.

 - Sugar can be white or brown, where the later adds colour and flavour to barbecue.